kavan-soni/Universal-Vaccination-Passport/README.md

 1. Frontend : Reactjs
 2. Backend Api : Nodejs
-3. Blockchain Enviroment :  Ganach ( to create and deploy smart contracts on one node blockchain ) and Truffle(manage and compile smart contract)
+3. Blockchain Enviroment :  Ganache ( to create and deploy smart contracts on one node blockchain ) and Truffle(manage and compile smart contract)
 4. Lambda : Consume vaccination events.